joego/contact-buttons-plugin/README.md

 ## Description

-A plugin based on jQuery to add contact buttons to your website.
+A jQuery plugin to add contact buttons to your website.

 ## License